The holidays are here. That means food, fun, and festivities — and also potentially buying presents for people you don’t know that well.

 Prospects’ eyes glaze over in record time, so the more interesting a salesperson’s presentations, the better.
 Consider upgrading your favorite rep from PowerPoint to a slick presentation tool like Prezi or SlideRocket.

-Looking sharp can do a lot to boost a seller's confidence.
-But who has time for a trip to the mall?
-Enter subscription box clothing services such as Trunk Club and Stitch Fix.
 After entering style preferences and sizing information, stylists will send along a few choice pieces of clothing.
-Pay only for what you keep.
+Users pay only for what they keep.

 The neck kink you get from sleeping on a plane is never fun.
 Silly as they may look, a travel pillow is a must for frequent flyers.
 Your recipient’s spine will thank you.